 They start to track every input and output metric day-over-day or week-over-week (depending on the company’s stage), internalizing how the company works and how every part of the company is connected in a way that nobody else can.
 They’re able to spot problems early, bring the right people together to solve them, and pollinate the organization with learnings and insights.

 Because they’re in the guts, they develop a unique understanding of the company that they apply to support teams.
 They can help them craft operating model deliverables before they go to the CEO and drive every operating model meeting and prep meetings, supporting teams in how they’re evaluating and communicating about their work.
 In meetings, they push people to have hard conversations and make decisions, and they followup on action items and ensure decisions are implemented.

 They also facilitate alignment through regular communications that complement the operating model, via company-wide memos, All Hands meetings, and board and investor reports, so everyone at the company stays in lockstep.

 This level of access ensures the Chief of Staff can administer the operating model effectively.
 It also benefits the CEO because it gives them a second brain.
 They can remain focused on the highest-level objectives while still having visibility into the details.
-They can keep that real-time pulse of the organization and the problems teams are facing.
+They can keep a real-time pulse of the organization and the problems teams are facing.
 They have someone they can embed on teams facing challenges, confident that the right decisions will be made and they’ll be pulled in at the right time.
-And, finally, they have an effective soundboard, someone to whiteboard problems and brainstorm new innovations with.
+And, finally, they have someone to whiteboard problems and brainstorm new innovations with.
 A CEO cannot have a second brain without giving that brain access to all the information that the first brain has (an added benefit: now you have someone to draft 90% of your email correspondence!).

 Who to Hire